 - Top Tube Bag with Clear Phone Holder

 For small, easy to access essentials.

 Recording my rides is essential for me because it means I can see how I’m improving over time, be that by distance, average speed or the grades of hills.
 I use a Wahoo Elemnt Bolt which also gives me basic route navigation, can link to cadence, speed and heart rate sensors (which I don’t yet have) and when connected to a smartphone, can supply live ride updates to those who I decide to share it with.

 At night or low light conditions, these are essential and I tend to run them all the time regardless.
-Currently using CatEye Volt 100XC at the front and a CatEye Rapid Micro at the back (the two as part of a set).
+Currently using Kryptonite F-450 at the front and a CatEye Rapid Micro at the back.

 - Action Camera

-I have one forward facing cheap action camera from Muson.
-Used to record entire rides for fun, but also as evidence in case of an incident.
-At some point I’ll add a rear facing camera, possibly a Cycliq Fly6CE to also replace the current rear light.
+I have one forward facing GoPro Hero 7 Black.
+This is used to record entire rides for fun, but also as evidence in case of an incident.
+I also intend to run a rear camera but haven’t settled on a solution yet.

 In the Saddle Bag: